test0001-svg/ubuntu-lite-docker/README.md

 mstsc

-Press:
+Then press:

 Enter

-This opens:
+Windows will open:

 Remote Desktop Connection

-19. Enter the Railway TCP Address
+🖥️ 🔟 Enter the Railway RDP Address

-In the Remote Desktop Connection window, find:
+Find the:

 Computer:

+field.

-Enter the Railway TCP Proxy address.
+Enter your Railway TCP Proxy address.

 For example:

-something.proxy.rlwy.net:12345

-Use the actual hostname and port provided by Railway.
+abc123.proxy.rlwy.net:18472

 Then click:

 Connect

-20. Enter the Username
+🔑 1️⃣1️⃣ Enter Your Credentials

-When Windows asks for credentials, enter:
+Windows will ask for your login credentials.

+Use:

+Username
 railwayuser

+Password

-For the password, enter the password you created in Railway.
+Use the password you created in Railway:

-For example, if you created:

-RDP_PASSWORD=MyUbuntu!Desktop_7284

-then enter:
+RDP_PASSWORD

+For example:

 Username:
 railwayuser